East Sussex WRAS is working alongside the Animal Careers College to improve animal welfare.

 Initial phone call

-After hearing their dog making a commotion in the garden, the finders went outside to find the dog pawing at a hedgehog and barking at the hedgehogs which was now curled up in a ball on the grass.
+After hearing their dog making a commotion in the garden, the finders went outside to find the dog pawing at a hedgehog and barking at the hedgehog which was now curled up in a ball on the grass.
 The finder took their dog inside and left the hedgehog out in the garden to wander off.
 The following day the dog discovered the hedgehog again and the finder moved the hedgehog to some bushes at the end of the garden.
 A couple of days later their dog again discovered the hedgehog but they noticed an odd smell and were unsure what to do so decided to call for help.
 The finder was asked to look over the hedgehog for any signs of blood or injury.
 The only observations the finder had was that there was some crusting on the back of the hedgehog which smelt.
-The finder was asked to carefully pick up the hedgehog using a towel or old t-shirt and place the hedgehog in a box or pet carrier and place somewhere dark but warm until the ambulance arrived.
+The finder was asked to carefully pick up the hedgehog using a towel or old t-shirt and place the hedgehog in a box or pet carrier and place somewhere dark and warm until the ambulance arrived.

 An ambulance was dispatched from our Casualty Centre and arrived on site approximately 15:50hrs.
 On site, rescuers found the hedgehog had been placed in a cardboard box.
 Rescuer Chris checked the hedgehog over, parting the spines across the back to investigate the smell of infection present.
 A crusty wound was noticed which seemed to be origin of the infection smell.
 It was difficult with the dog barking to assess the hedgehog properly so it was taken out to the ambulance for a better assessment.
 The hedgehog was encouraged to uncurl but the guard hairs were sensitive to touch causing the hedgehogs to curl up quickly.
 The gum colour was difficult to assess as the hedgehog would not uncurl fully.
 The hedgehog's abdominal skin temperature seemed normal despite the outdoor temperature being only a few degrees above freezing.
 The hedgehog's breathing appeared normal and calm.